Table of Contents

 - Blood poor in oxygen from the hepatic arteries (V. portae), including nutrients, pharmaceutical substances and possibly microbes and toxins from the gastro-intestinal tract

 The hepatic portal vein and the hepatic arteries carry blood into the sinusoidal liver capillaries, where oxygen, nutrients and specific toxins are absorbed by the hepatocytes.
-Through the central vein, which ends in a liver vein, specific nutrients required by different cells are returned into the blood.
+Through the central vein, which ends in a liver vein, specific nutrients required by different cells are carried through the blood.

 Glisson’s Capsule (Trias hepatica)

-The Glisson’s capsule is located in the edge of the liver lobules and consists of the branching of the portal vein, the proper hepatic artery, and the bile duct.
+The Glisson’s capsule is located at the edge of the liver lobules and consists of the branching of the portal vein, the proper hepatic artery, and the bile duct.

 Solutions can be found below the references.

-1. Which saliva gland serves as immunological defence of germs in the oral cavity?
+1. Which saliva gland serves as an immunological defence against germs in the oral cavity?

 - Glandula parotideae (ear)